robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Fix implementation bugs:
+  - Phase Plant doesn't play any sound until the editor has been opened?
+  - Phase Plant sometimes crashes during `effEditIdle()`, not sure what situation triggers this.
+  - Phase plant can't load large chunks.
+Seems to be a problem with Phase Plant since other plugins don't have this issue.
+  - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
+  - There seems to be an issue with wineserver not closing file descriptors.
+Not sure if this is something we can fix.
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
 - Add missing details if any to the architecture section.